Peru flag

-Postal codes for Oyotún range from 14740 to 14741 in Lambayeque, Chiclayo, Peru.
-The table below lists ZIP codes and postcodes for places within Oyotún.
+Postal Codes (Códigos postales) for Oyotún range from 14740 to 14741 in Chiclayo, Lambayeque, Peru.
+To find exact Postal Codes and postcodes within Oyotún, choose from the districts below.

 Postal Codes for Places in Oyotún